Patti Smith Penned A Touching Tribute To Sam Shepard

 She described him as a wanderer.
 “Sam liked being on the move,” she wrote.
 “He liked packing up and leaving just like that, going west.
 He liked getting a role that would take him somewhere he really didn’t want to be, but where he would wind up taking in its strangeness; lonely fodder for future work.”

-Then ended her missive with the memory of a cherished note that Shepard has sent to her.
+Then she ended her missive with the memory of a cherished note that Shepard has sent to her.
 “A long time ago, Sam sent me a letter.
 A long one, where he told me of a dream that he had hoped would never end.
 ‘He dreams of horses,’ I told the lion.
 ‘Fix it for him, will you?
 Have Big Red waiting for him, a true champion.
 He won’t need a saddle, he won’t need anything.’
 I headed to the French border, a crescent moon rising in the black sky.
 I said goodbye to my buddy, calling to him, in the dead of night.”

 You can read Smith’s entire letter over at the New Yorker.